 - EASY TO COOK VEGGIES.
 You can pack in nutrient-dense vegetables, and once they’re slow-cooked, they’re tender and mellow, so kids will even eat them.

 - IT AVOIDS DIRECT HEAT.
-When we cook meat over high, direct heat, the protein and fat in the meat interact with the heat to form several harmful cancer-causing compounds.
+When we cook meat over high, direct heat, the meat’s protein and fat interact with the heat to form several harmful cancer-causing compounds.
 When the meat is slow-cooked, this isn’t an issue.

 Why Use Your Crock Pot to Make Healthy Meals

 Healthy Crockpot Meals are one of the easiest and tastiest ways to make wholesome recipes at home.
 Here’s why:

 SET IT AND FORGET IT – Yep, just put all your ingredients in your slow cooker and let it do all the work.
 Most recipes are done in 4 hours on high and 8 hours on low (our preferred temperature for most recipes).

 WORKS FOR MOST DIETS – Whether you’re eating a keto diet, like to eat vegetarian, or want to cut the fat, there are plenty of slow cooker healthy recipes to fit your lifestyle.

 MEAL PREP – Once you’re prepped your ingredients for your crockpot in the morning, you come home to a delicious meal that’s ready to eat.
 No snacking while dinner cooks!

 EASY CLEAN UP – With one pot, the crockpot makes clean up a breeze.
 If you use a nonstick spray before putting in your food, clean up really is easy.